What Does FFO Mean: A Simple Guide for REIT Investors

 Analysts track FFO per share to spot earnings growth, compare companies, and evaluate management efficiency.
 REIT boards depend on it to plan dividend payouts that align with recurring income rather than temporary profits.

 Investors also review P/FFO ratios to identify undervalued or overvalued REITs compared to peers, making FFO a central benchmark for judging both income potential and overall portfolio strength.
+If you’re also thinking about REITs, stocks, and bonds, FFO is the number that helps you make that comparison honestly.

 Comparing FFO With Other Metrics